Constitutional Court of South Africa: The Constitutional Court building

 The court building was constructed using bricks from the demolished awaiting-trial wing of the former prison.
 Most of the prison was demolished to make way for the new court, but the stairwells were kept and incorporated into the new building as a reminder of the Constitution's transformative aspirations.
 Inside the main room, a row of horizontal windows has been set up behind the seats of the judges.
 While the windows are at head-height on the inside, they are on ground level on the outside.
 Those sitting in the court consequently have a view of the feet of passersby moving along, above the heads of the judges, to remind them that in a constitutional democracy the role of judges is to act in the interests of the people of the nation, rather than in their own self-interest.
 The first court session in the new building at this location was held in February 2004.
 The court building is open to the public who want to attend hearings or view the art gallery in the court atrium.
 The court houses a collection of more than 200 contemporary artworks chosen by Constitutional Court judge Albie Sachs, including works by Gerard Sekoto, William Kentridge, and Cecil Skotnes.

-The doors to the Court have the 27 rights of the Bill of Rights carved into them, written in all 11 official languages of South Africa.
-One of the stairwells from the old awaiting-trial block with the Portuguese words A luta continua (the struggle continues) written in lights, has been retained.
+The doors to the court have the 27 rights of the Bill of Rights carved into them, written in 11 of the 12 official languages of South Africa.
+The twelfth official language, amended to the constitution in 2023, South African Sign Language, is a manual language and was not included in the original 2004 design, which called for the 11 oral languages codified official by the 1996 constitution.

+One of the retained stairwells features a declarative wall sculpture, contributed by the Johannesburg artist Thomas Mulcaire.
+Mulcaire employed neon lighting tubes to spell-out the Portuguese words A luta continua (the struggle continues); the tubes were then wall-mounted in the 1902 stairwell.
+A luta continua, in South Africa, dates back to the 1970's, as an anti-Apartheid slogan, inspired by and in solidarity with the anti-colonial war, against Portugal, in South Africa's lusophone neighbour Mozambique.
+In continuous use, under British-colonial and Apartheid rule, the remnant stairwell now connects floors of the 2004 structure, with Mulcaire's sculpture tying the past of the space to its present and future.